Is Bayern's break the answer to players' workload nightmare? – DW – 11/15/2024

 World governing body FIFA is facing legal action from players' union FIFPRO about the packed schedule.
 FIFPRO and leagues have also sent a complaint to the European Commission about FIFA's conflict of interest as competition organizer and governing body.

-Spain and Manchester City star Rodri even raised the prospect of a strike before being ironically ruled out for the season with a knee ligament tear, hobbling on crutches to the stage to pick up his Ballon d'Or.
+Spain and Manchester City star Rodri even recently raised the prospect of a strike before being ironically ruled out for the season with a knee ligament tear, hobbling on crutches to the stage to pick up his Ballon d'Or award.
 Bayern's France defender Dayot Upamecano said recently: "A strike?
 Why not?
 There are too many games."

-Experts say players might retire in their 20s due to the burden of so many games.
-Fans need only look at Kylian Mbappe, a shadow of his former self since moving to Real Madrid having played almost non-stop football since he was 18.
-The 2018 World Cup winner was left out of the latest France squad even though he was not injured.
-Didier Deschamps simply gave him a break, saying it had nothing to do with reports the striker is being investigated over an alleged rape in Sweden, which Mbappe denies.
+Experts have said players might end up retiring in their 20s due to the burden of so many games.
+Fans need only look at Kylian Mbappe, a shadow of his former self since moving to Real Madrid, having played football almost nonstop since he was 18.
+The 2018 World Cup winner was left out of the latest France squad, even though he was not injured.
+Coach Didier Deschamps simply gave him a break, saying it had nothing to do with reports the striker is being investigated over an alleged rape in Sweden, a charge which Mbappe has denied.

 "The burden is frankly more than borderline," he said.
 "For me, there are clear links between injuries at Real Madrid, Manchester City, RB Leipzig, Borussia Dortmund and many other clubs.
 The frequency of games for international players — it's too much."